-As some of you might now, I grew up in the Munich area, and thus the Munich Olympics hold special meaning for me.
+As some of you might now, I grew up in the Munich area.
+Thus the Munich Olympics hold special meaning for me.
 I was a kid back then, but I remember how we stood by the roadside when the cycling race came up the hillside road we always took down to the banks of the Isar River.
 I also remember how the city got its first subway in preparation for the Olympics, and how excited my dad was about the new Olympic Stadium’s cool tent roof design.

 If you’re unaware of the controversy, both the Wall Street Journal and Tablet Magazine have excellent articles on what happened and the IOC’s strange stance.
 Tablet Magazine is going dark for a few minutes at noon today, and I decided that was an excellent idea.
-Since I don’t know how to go dark on Blogger, I simply offer this commemorative black post.
+Since I don’t know how to go dark on this blog, I simply offer this commemorative black post.